microsoft/teams-powerapps-app-templates/HowTo/Documentation/how-to-architecture.md

 ## App OnStart
-This section explains the collections, variables, and execution details used in the OnStart of How to app:
+This section explains the collections, variables, and execution details used in the OnStart of How To app:

 ### OnStart collections
 The following collections are used on start of the application: